Stochastic Optimal Control with Delay in the Control I: solving the HJB equation through partial smoothing: Partial smoothing for the Ornstein-Uhlenbeck semigroup

 and use that the singularity of the second term as $t\to 0^+$ is still of order $\dfrac{1}{t}$ since (\ref{eq:hpdebregbis}) holds (see e.g. \cite{SY}, Theorem 1).
 Once this estimate is proved, the proof of the $B$-Fr\'echet differentiability is the same as the one of Proposition \ref{cor-der}-(iii).

-\begin{remark} The above results can be generalized to the case, introduced in Remark \ref{rm:diminf} above, when the first component of the space $\calh$ is infinite dimensional. \begin{itemize} \item For the case $C=I$ the required partial smoothing holds if we ask, in place of the invertibility of $Q_t^0$, that, for every $t> 0$,
+\begin{remark} The above results can be generalized to the case, introduced in Remark \ref{rm:diminf} above, when the first component of the space $\calh$ is infinite dimensional. \red{For brevity we denote $\Pi_0(e^{tA})=(e^{tA})_0$, and similarly for denoting the first component of other operators.} \begin{itemize} \item For the case $C=I$ the required partial smoothing holds if we ask, in place of the invertibility of $Q_t^0$, that, for every $t> 0$,

 which would imply that the linear operator $(Q_t^0)^{-{1/2}}\left( e^{tA} \right)_0$ is continuous from $K_1$ into itself. \item For the case $C=B$, the required partial smoothing holds if we ask that, for every $t> 0$,